apache/nuttx/configs/z80sim/README.txt

        or macOS" which will give you the steps you would need to do to convert this configuration to build in other environments.

-    3. This configuration was last verified sucessfully prior to the the configure to Kconfig/mconf tool using SDCC 2.6.0 built to run natively under Cygwin.
+    3. This configuration was last verified successfully prior to the the configure to Kconfig/mconf tool using SDCC 2.6.0 built to run natively under Cygwin.
 The current build requires ca. 3.2.1 SDCC.